jorabin/KeePassJava2/readme.md

 ## Current Status

-After a period of neglect, the project is (May 2023) back in development.

-The current code is version 2.2.2.
+The current code is version 2.2.2 - released to Maven September 2024.
 This is on the main branch.
 See [Build from Source](#build-from-source)

 Key updates relative to 2.1:
 - Java 8 (dependencies no longer support Java 7)
 - File format version 4 support - with Argon2
-- Inclusion of Jackson based KDBX support with a view to removing SimpleXML and JAXB support
+- Inclusion of Jackson based KDBX support with a view to removing SimpleXML, JAXB and JAXB support
 - Updated keyfile support
-- Updated dependencies to remove known vulnerabilities
+- Updated dependencies

 See the [changelog](CHANGELOG.md) for more details.